otx.engine#

 CLI Usage:

-To optimize a model, run
+1. To optimize a model with IR Model, run

 predict(checkpoint: PathLike | None = None, datamodule: EVAL_DATALOADERS | OTXDataModule | None = None, return_predictions: bool | None = None, explain: bool = False, explain_config: ExplainConfig | None = None, **kwargs) list | None[source]#